AxisCommunications/acap-documentation/docs/get-started/set-up-developer-environment/set-up-device.md

 To prepare a device for development:

-- [Find the device on the network](#find-the-device-on-the-network) to configure IP address and user credentials.
+- [Find the device on the network](#find-the-device-on-the-network) to configure the IP address and the user credentials
+- [Setup the device on the network](#setup-the-device-on-the-network) to make sure it's ready to be connected to the network
-- [Check device compatibility](#check-device-compatibility) to make sure that you use a device that supports ACAP.
+- [Check device compatibility](#check-device-compatibility) to make sure that you use a device that supports ACAP
-- [Check device properties](#check-device-properties) and update to the latest firmware if needed, see [How to upgrade](#how-to-upgrade).
+- [Check device properties](#check-device-properties) and update to the latest firmware if needed, see [How to upgrade](#how-to-upgrade)
-- [Check device properties](#check-device-properties) and identify the device architecture to be able to choose the correct toolchain.
+- [Check device properties](#check-device-properties) and identify the device architecture to be able to choose the correct toolchain

 ## Find the device on the network

+### Find the device

 To find Axis devices on the network and assign them IP addresses in Windows®, use AXIS IP Utility or AXIS Device Manager.
 Both applications are free and can be downloaded from [axis.com/support](https://www.axis.com/support).